 Facing a health challenge is going to stir up fear.
 Of course it is.
 It’s holding the mirror of mortality right up to our faces.
 I’d be much more concerned if you got excited about bad news from the doctor.
 But remember, fear is an emotion.
 It’s just a feeling.
 What matters is the story we tell ourselves about that fear and the actions we take in the face of it.
 Heart disease, diabetes, cancer, these are real things.
 They exist in the world.
 Being afraid of them won’t make them go away.
 We can tell ourselves stories like, “It’s all downhill from here” or “The situation is hopeless”.
 Or we can tell the story, “Okay, this is the reality I’m facing, these are the steps I can take to improve it, and I’m going to seize this as an opportunity for growth.”

 Get out ahead of a future health scare by aligning your Inner Matrix with long-term health and vitality today!
-Click HERE and check out our Advanced Virtual Series, Vibrant Health 101, starting in September.
+Click HERE and check out our foundational training, The Power Series, and attend your first program for only $200.